REFEDS/MRPS/mrps.md

 #### 5.2 EntityID Format

-Values of the entityID attribute registered MUST be an absolute URI using the http, https or urn schemes.
+Values of the entityID attribute registered MUST be an absolute URI using the http or https schemes.

 https-scheme URIs are RECOMMENDED to all members.